 The CTE Program Approval Resource Guide provides a brief explanation of each criterion in the program approval process, followed by a list of related resources, the elements required to meet the criterion, and examples.
 Resources and examples are drawn from NYSED, the CTE Technical Assistance Center (CTE TAC), and best practices from approved programs throughout the state.
 They are meant to serve as examples, not as official or required documentation.

 Each program should prepare its own documentation based on local practices, resources, culture, and support.
-The entire process is expected to take about 6-12 months.
+The entire process is expected to take 6-12 months.
 New program approval applications are due October 1 the year prior to implementation.
 Program re-approval applications are due by June 30 of the year that they expire.

 Both the CTE TAC staff and the NYSED CTE team are available to answer questions in support of your application process.
 Contact a Field Team Associate from the CTE Technical Assistance Center in your region to help you through the program approval process.